maorcc/hassio-addon-transmission/transmission/DOCS.md

 In case you've found a bug, please [open an issue on our GitHub][issue].

-To check what is the latest version of Transmission that can be supported by this addon, check what is the latest [Alpine version that is supported by Home Assistant Docker-Base](https://github.com/home-assistant/docker-base/pkgs/container/aarch64-base#base-images), then check in [alpinelinux.org](https://pkgs.alpinelinux.org/packages?name=transmission&branch=edge&repo=&arch=x86_64&origin=&flagged=&maintainer=) what version of Transmission is supported by that Alpine.
+To check what is the latest version of Transmission that can be supported by this app, check what is the latest [Alpine version that is supported by Home Assistant Docker-Base](https://github.com/home-assistant/docker-base/pkgs/container/aarch64-base#base-images), then check in [alpinelinux.org](https://pkgs.alpinelinux.org/packages?name=transmission&branch=edge&repo=&arch=x86_64&origin=&flagged=&maintainer=) what version of Transmission is supported by that Alpine.

 [discord]: https://discord.gg/9H9uwXXEhJ
 [forum]: https://community.home-assistant.io